sim590/lain-wiki/Widgets.md

 You can feed `set_markup` with predefined arguments, see the sections for all the details.

-`widget` is a textbox, so you can threat it like any other `wibox.widget.textbox`.
+`widget` is a textbox, so you can treat it like any other `wibox.widget.textbox`.

 Here follows an example: